go.to/

 Helena Helena Helena

-Isle of Helena - the international album
+Isle of Helena

 At the beginning of 1970s Helena became very successful abroad.
 The first attempt to promote the singer abroad was done in 1972 when her first English language album "The Isle of Helena" was released in some countries.
-The album contained 12 songs partly songs written especially for Vondrackova partly covers.
+The album contained 12 songs partly written especially for Vondrackova partly covers.
 Among the covers there were Lennon/McCartney's "Honey Pie", Bacharach's "I Say a little Prayer" and Legrand's "The Windmills of your Mind".

 Helena in a TV show in March 1972.